Is Red Hat Enterprise Linux Open Source?

-Red Hat Enterprise Linux is popular.
+Red Hat Enterprise Linux (RHEL) is popular.
 But is it open source?
 In this blog, we break down Red Hat — and your other options for enterprise Linux.

 Enterprise Linux is a branch of the GNU Linux kernel.
 The kernel itself is optimized for running Linux in a business enterprise environment.
 The software was designed to work well with common hardware found in the data centers of large enterprises.
 It ships with a set of commands that are familiar to experienced Linux administrators.
 This makes it easy to find qualified resources to utilize an enterprise edition.